angelxuanchang/nlp-class/hw0.md

 ### Preparing your report

 You should prepare a short (<1 page) report on what you did in this assignment.
+Your report should be organized into clear sections, with grammatical English (full-sentences).
+Use figures, graphs, tables to compare results of different experiments.

 The report should include the following:
 * Group name with names of group members
 * A summary of the task you are addressing (in this case, English word segmentation) and what you are aiming to achieve
 * Short description of your method
 * Results (both quantitative and qualitative) comparing your method to the baseline (default) solution
 * Discussion of alternative methods you tried and how well they worked (or didn't work)
 * Breakdown of contributions by each group member

-Your report should be submitted as `report.pdf`.
+Your report should be submitted as `report.pdf` to [Gradescope]({{ site.gradescope }}).
 Using LaTex for preparing your reports is recommended (see [Overleaf](https://www.overleaf.com) for online editing of LaTex documents), but not required.

 ### Submit your homework on Coursys